Deaod/VoteSys/README.md

 If you have gaps in your list of presets, you can modify this setting to skip over those gaps.

 1 by default.

+#### IdleTimeout

+How long in seconds the server will wait before switching to DefaultPreset if there are no players on the server (spectators dont count).

+If the value is 1 or less the server will wait indefinitely.

+0 by default.

 #### DefaultPackages